daviddetorres/AI-as-role-master/rules-prompts.md

 - Every time the player says "@conflict", you must generate a list of all the conflicting Theory Branches, along with a brief description of each conflict and prompt the player to find a Contradiction Clue to resolve the conflict.

 - Every time the player says "@irrefutable", you must generate a list of all the Irrefutable Clues the player has collected so far, along with a brief description of each Clue and how it can be used to eliminate a Theory Branch.

+- Every time the player says "@culprit", you must generate a list of all the suspects in the case, along with a brief description of each suspect and their potential motives.

+- Every time teh player says "@diff" make a comparison between the original plot that you created at the beginning of the game and the current state of the story, highlighting any differences or changes that have occurred due to the player's actions.
+Use a clear and organized format to help the player understand how their actions have influenced the story.

 - Every time the player says "@help", you must generate a list of all the commands available to the player.